 Wednesday, May 14, 2025

 I am so burdened in my heart for people to truly know what they believe and why.
 The foundation for our Christian faith is based off the Jewish laws and traditions.
-From there we take their prophecies and we see Jesus emerge as the messiah.
-To me, if you look at the timeframes when things were written and then you pair that to the New Testament it is quite remarkable to see how God unfolds a plan.
-It's so intricate and spanned over well over 1000 years of writings, over 300 prophecies and spanned 11 books of the Bible.
-This does not take into account all the different authors who did not all live in the same time span or even in proximity to one another.
+From there we take their prophecies, and we see Jesus emerge as the Messiah.
+To me, if you look at the timeframes when things were written and then you pair that to the New Testament it is quite remarkable to see how God unfolds His plan.
+It's so intricate and spanned well over 1000 years of writings, over 300 prophecies spanning over 15 books of the Bible to cover my list of 29.
+This does not consider all the different authors who did not all live in the same time span or even in proximity to one another.
 How can that happen without divine orchestrated intervention?
 How can one man fit all of these prophecies?
 If the Gospels were forged, how do all 4 disciples write almost the same account of events if they did not happen?
-In many cases, there were multiple eye witness accounts.
-As I mentioned earlier, there are over 300 prophecies but for my sake in this post I will look at 29 but even to to have one man fulfill all of these, to me, is still a miracle all on its own.
-When you really lay this out, this is the actual claim of the gospels - Jesus was the messiah and a miracle from God and that God orchestrated all the events surrounding Jesus in order to fulfill each prophecy.
+Not to mention the disciples were not together when they wrote the gospels and some of them were not written within the same timeframe.
+(You can see this outlined below.)
+In many cases, there were multiple eyewitness accounts.
+To have one man fulfill all of these, to me, is still a miracle all on its own.
+When you really lay this out, it is the actual claim of the gospels - Jesus was the Messiah and a miracle from God and that God orchestrated all the events surrounding Jesus in order to fulfill each prophecy and to show us through every step of His plan who Jesus was.
+God never intended to hide his best creation, His Son!
+He wanted us to know Him, love Him and accept his gift of salvation!

 1) Genesis - ~1450-1410 BC thought to have been written by Moses